JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Data and measurements

 \lya\ emission in the spectra of galaxies in the parent sample was identified through a combination of template fitting \citep{jon23} of the R100 spectra as well as visual inspection of both the R100 and R1000 (G140M) spectra of all confirmed high-redshift galaxies in the parent sample.
 Using both these methods, we identified 9 candidate LAEs in Deep and 7 candidate LAEs in Medium at $z>5.8$.
 We then measure the \lya\ line flux by fitting a single Gaussian function to the emission in both R100 and R1000 spectra.

-The \lya\ line in one of the 16 LAEs at $z>5.8$ presented in this work fell in the detector gap in R1000.
+The \lya\ line in one of the 17 LAEs at $z>5.8$ presented in this work fell in the detector gap in R1000.
 With the exception of this galaxy, all visually identified LAEs encouragingly showed clear \lya\ emission both in the PRISM and in G140M spectra.
 In Figure \ref{fig:spectra} we show the full 1D spectrum from PRISM (R100) as well as a zoom-in on the \lya\ emission identified in the G140M grating (R1000) from a selection of LAEs in our sample and the spectra of all LAEs are shown in Appendix \ref{app:a}.
-In Table \ref{tab:sources} we list the exposure times for the LAEs identified in this work and the references where the possible high redshift nature of these objects was first suggested.
+In Table \ref{tab:sources} we list the spectroscopic redshifts, the complete JADES Source name/ID and the effective exposure times in both PRISM and Gratings for the LAEs identified in this work.

 Overall, we find that the line fluxes we measure from the medium resolution grating are systematically higher than the ones measured from PRISM, as can also be seen in Figure \ref{fig:spectra}, which is not surprising given the degradation in spectral resolution that PRISM spectra suffer from at shorter wavelengths.
 Therefore, going forward we use \lya\ measurements from the G140M grating, with the exception of one source for which \lya\ was in the detector gap.